Compete High

 Definition and Importance of Communication

 Communication in fast food also means providing information to customers and ongoing communication between staff.
-This aspect of communication within the food and fast beverage industry is particularly important to effectively present customers with information on their orders before they place them.
+This aspect of communication in the food and fast beverage industry is particularly important to effectively present customers with information on their orders before they place them.
 I believe that providing customers with the right information will ensure orders will not be mistaken and avoid any dissatisfaction with overall service.

 Types of Communication